PaaRRRR/ShoppingMall_Renewal/README.md

 npm install
 ```

-3. Create your own projects and Paste the zigzag code
+3. Create your own project and Paste the clone code into it

 4. Run the emulator and Start the server